A stunning list of the best sights and destinations in the Faroe Islands.

 Gásadalur is not from this world.
 It just can’t be.
 A tiny, colorful village with grass thatched roofs abutting a jaw dropping cliff, a beautiful mountain in the background and a waterfall crashing right into the ocean.
 Even if you wanted to, I’m quite sure you couldn’t come up with that much beautiful scenery in your wildest dreams.

-The town used to be one of the most remote places on the Islands.
+The town used to be one of the most remote places on the islands.
 Up until 2004, there was only a small hiking trail to reach the tiny village of 18 inhabitants.
 Now, Gásadalur has a tunnel, so you can reach it easily by car.
 In fact, the picturesque town is only a 10 minutes’ drive away from the airport, so you might want to see it straight after you arrive (or before you leave).

 Puffins are my favorite birds!
 They are just beyond cute.
 I’ve seen them on Lunga in Scotland (read all about it here), but not even that amazing trip prepared me for the small islands of Mykines.
 First of all, there seem to be virtually millions of puffins.
-They, an about 20 other species of seabirds, come here because of the nutrient rich waters the gulf stream carries past the island.
+They, an about 20 other species of seabirds, come here because of the nutrient-rich waters the gulf stream carries past the island.

-But then, there are these high cliffs that turn everything into a wonderland.
+And then, there are these high cliffs that turn everything into a wonderland.
 But it wouldn’t be the Faroe Islands if there wasn’t a pretty lighthouse and cute little town in the background.

 Seriously, it really feels like after God finished creating our earth, he didn’t actually rest on Sunday but decided to outdo himself on the Faroe Islands.
 Mykines is just sooo unfathomably beautiful.
 If you are lucky, you might even see a couple of grind or pilot whales on your boat trip (tho they usually stick to the Fjords).